-Even hero of the south Thomas Jefferson proposed the expulsion of slavery in western territories in the land ordinance of 1784.
+Even Thomas Jefferson proposed the expulsion of slavery in western territories in the land ordinance of 1784.
 While this measure was also rejected, limiting the expansion of slavery had been discussed since the very beginning of the United States.

 To learn more about US history, check out this timeline of the history of the United States.

 1) Persinger, Clark E. “The ‘Bargain of 1844’ as the Origin of the Wilmot Proviso.”
 The Quarterly of the Oregon Historical Society, vol. 15, no. 3, Oregon Historical Society, 1914, pp. 137–46, http://www.jstor.org/stable/20609962.